MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Experimental Results

 \subsection{Evaluation on Hand Trajectory Prediction}

-We evaluate the weighted displacement error (WDE) and the final displacement error (FDE) of our MADiff and all the baselines on the EK55, EK100, and EG datasets following Diff-IP2D \cite{ma2024diff}, and post the averaged displacement error (ADE) and FDE on the EgoPAT3D-DT and H2O-PT datasets following USST \cite{bao2023uncertainty}.
-Moreover, we further design a new metric to better evaluate the interaction between the hand and the next active objects, which is showcased in Fig.~\ref{fig:new_metric}(a).
+We evaluate the weighted displacement error (WDE) and the final displacement error (FDE) of our MADiff and all the baselines on the EK55, EK100, and EG datasets following Diff-IP2D \cite{ma2024diff}, and post the averaged displacement error (ADE) and FDE on the EgoPAT3D-DT and H2O-PT datasets following USST \cite{bao2023uncertainty}. \myblue{Compared to ADE, WDE introduces additional time-dependent weights to the errors at different future time steps, which is calculated by: \begin{small}

+\end{small} Thus, the later waypoints have relatively larger weights, following the fact that the general knowledge of ``post-contact trajectories'' extracted from human videos is particularly important for downstream tasks~\cite{ma2024diff}.} Moreover, we further design a new metric to better evaluate the interaction between the hand and the next active objects, which is showcased in Fig.~\ref{fig:new_metric}(a).
 For each video clip, we generate 10 possible hand trajectory predictions $\{\mathcal{H}^\text{f}\}_{n=1}^{10}$, and select the waypoint closest to the affordance center $O^\text{f}$ of the next active object as the ``interaction point'' for each trajectory by

 Then we calculate the mixture of Gaussians of the 10 interaction points $\{H_n^{\text{ip}}\}_{n=1}^{10}$ as affordance prediction.
 The similarity between affordance prediction and affordance ground-truth is ultimately evaluated by Similarity Metric (SIM) \cite{swain1991color}, AUC-Judd (AUC-J) \cite{judd2009learning}, and Normalized Scanpath Saliency (NSS) \cite{peters2005components}.
 Our proposed new metric can distinguish the quality of predictions with similar displacement errors shown in Fig.~\ref{fig:new_metric}(b) based on the fact that the future hand movement always changes the state of an object by using or manipulating it \cite{grauman2022ego4d}.
 Note that affordance similarity of predicted hand trajectories can only be evaluated on the datasets EK55, EK100, and EG which provide ground-truth affordance labels from annotated contact points~\cite{liu2022joint}.